Fenchel-Young Variational Learning: FENCHEL-YOUNG VARIATIONAL INFERENCE

 \subsection{Fenchel-Young Free Energy, Evidence, Evidence Lower Bound, and Posterior}

-By analogy with \eqref{eq:VI} the objective in \eqref{eq:fylr0} can be seen as a \textit{Fenchel-Young variational free energy} (FYVFE).
-It can be useful to include an additional parameter $\beta$ weighting the KLD regularizer in \eqref{eq:BLR4} or the FY loss below, as in the $\beta$-variational auto-encoders ($\beta$-VAE \citep{Higgins2017betaVAELB}):
+By analogy with classical VI \eqref{eq:VI} the objective in \eqref{eq:fylr0} can be interpreted as a Fenchel-Young variational free energy (FYVFE).
+It is useful to include an additional parameter $\beta$ weighting the KLD regularizer in \eqref{eq:BLR4} and the FY discrepancy below, as in $\beta$-VAEs \citep{Higgins2017betaVAELB}:

 The parameter $\beta$ controls the strength with which the agreement between $q$ and $\eta$ is encouraged, and can also be seen from an information-theoretic perspective as controlling a rate-distortion trade-off \citep{alemi2018information}.
 In the sequel, omitting $\beta$ means assuming $\beta=1$.